The Benefits of B-Vitamins

 Since fortification of B3 into cereal grains, deficiency is not common in the US but prevalence remains high, up to 6.5% in refugees, India, and in parts of Africa and China, especially where populations are dependent on maize-based diets may have pellagra.

-4. Vitamin B5 / Pantothenic Acid: Vitamin B5 is found in almost all foods.
+Vitamin B5 is found in almost all foods.
 In fact, when researchers tried to research the side effects of deficiency, it was near impossible to create a diet with low levels of this nutrient.
 The true major cause of B5 deficiency is extreme malnutrition.
-The most common uses for Pantothenic acid include: adrenal fatigue, acne, diabetic ulcers, to lower cholesterol and to help metabolize fats and carbs.
+The most common uses for Pantothenic acid include: wounding healing, adrenal fatigue, acne, diabetic ulcers, to lower cholesterol and to help metabolize fats and carbs.
 (12)

 Pantothenic acid deficiency has not been thoroughly studied and the prevalence is unknown though expected to be rare.
 In the few cases where deficiency has been seen nearly all symptoms can be reversed with the return of pantothenic acid.